jlin00/MKS21X-BloonsTowerDefense/README.md

 <br><br>
 If any of the balloon reaches the end of the road, the user's lives will decrease.
 The balloon key, which shows the amount of lives corresponding to different colored balloons, is shown on the bottom right corner of the screen (<b>Item 13</b>).
 Users have a limited amount of lives.
 If the number of lives reaches 0, the user loses the game.
 Successfully popping all the balloons means the user can advance to the next level (<b>Item 14</b>).
 As the user advances, the number of balloons spawned increases and the balloons also get faster and have more lives.
 If the user successfully passes level 14, they win the game.
 <br><br>
-[Hint: As the game progresses, balloons get faster and faster and tackshooters become unlikely to hit them.
-In order to maximize the chances of a tackshooter hitting a balloon, place it right next to the road!]
+<i>[Hint: As the game progresses, balloons get faster and faster and tackshooters become unlikely to hit them.
+In order to maximize the chances of a tackshooter hitting a balloon, place it right next to the road!] </i>

 ## Development Log
 <table>